 High-Yield Savings Account

-Online savings accounts, or high-yield savings accounts, have become popular in recent years because of the higher interest rates they offer compared to traditional savings accounts.
+High-yield savings accounts, most of them from online banking institutions, have become popular in recent years because of the higher interest rates they offer compared to traditional savings accounts.
 Without the overhead of maintaining physical branches, online banks can offer better incentives than traditional brick-and-mortar banks.

 Compared to transferring between a savings and checking account at the same legacy brick-and-mortar bank, there may be a waiting period of a few days when you move money from an online savings account to a traditional checking account.
 Keep this in mind if you could be in a situation where you need the money at a moment’s notice.